apintodesignco/ALEJO/README.md

 ## Acknowledgments

-ALEJO is the evolution of the Jarvis system, maintaining all of its functionality while adding new features and improvements.
+ALEJO is a comprehensive AI system with advanced features and capabilities designed for seamless human-computer interaction.